Chouikh-Ghassen/surge-game/README.md

-# ⚡ SURGE
+# SURGE — AI-Driven Adaptive Bullet-Heaven Game

 **A bullet-heaven where the AI learns how you playn, and fights back.**

 ![Alt text](icons/SURGE_AI_HACKATHON.png)
 ---

-# ⚡ SURGE — AI-Driven Adaptive Bullet-Heaven Game

 **A real-time adaptive bullet-heaven game where AI models player behavior and dynamically adjusts gameplay difficulty and encounters.**